 Taxes on rented properties vary between the Emirates.

-In Dubai, residential tenants pay 5% of their annual rent in rental tax, while 10% is added onto commercial tenants.
+In Dubai, residential tenants pay 5% of their annual rent in rental tax, while 10% is added to commercial tenants.

 However, in Abu Dhabi, UAE citizens are not taxed on their properties, but their expat counterparts pay 5%.